 Top Careers for the INTP

 INTPs are first and foremost thinkers, and this quality can be seen in their choice of careers.
-Although INTPs can be found in a wide variety of fields, a happy and satisfied INTP is invariably found in a career that allows them to use their intellect, analyze concepts, and think deeply.
+Although INTPs can be found in various fields, a happy and satisfied INTP is invariably found in a career that allows them to use their intellect, analyze concepts, and think deeply.

-Many INTPs are creative and seek an artistic bent to their career.
-INTPs are particularly drawn to artistic fields with a touch of science or technology, for instance architecture or graphic design.
+Many INTPs are creative and seek an artistic bent in their career.
+INTPs are particularly drawn to artistic fields with a touch of science or technology, for instance, architecture or graphic design.

 Although INTPs typically prefer careers that have them working with ideas more than people, a contingent of INTPs consider human problems the ultimate frontier of intellectual inquiry.
 Thus, you find some INTPs in careers that allow them to study the human experience, including psychology and other social sciences.